prahaladsharma/Chat_Flutter_app/README.md

 # flutter_app

-Flutter demo for using Generic classes.
+Flutter demo for reading data from a JSON file.
-Check chat_page.dart class for generic examples.
 ## Getting Started

 This project is a starting point for a Flutter application.